The Baby-Sitters Club, But Witches: How Kate Williams Channeled '90s Classics For Her Very 2019 Novel

 Kate Williams’s debut YA novel, The Babysitter’s Coven, will be published by Delacorte in September 2019.
 She is a writer, editorial director, and ghostwriter with bylines in Seventeen, NYLON, and Elle.

 I have never, nor will I ever again, read as much as I did as a tween.
 In those ill-defined, ill-fitting years between being a kid and a teenager (known to some as middle school), I read a book a day, if not more.
-I combed the young adult shelves at my local library, and checked out books by the foot.
+I check out books by the foot at the young adult shelves at my local library, and checked out books by the foot.
 I preferred The Baby-Sitters Club (inane hyphenation and all), Nancy Drew, and Sweet Valley High, but I wasn’t particularly picky.
 If it was printed on pulpy paper, and had a soft-focus drawing of a youngish person on the cover, I was in.

 Advertisement